wilsontelab/genomex-mdi-tools/shared/modules/README.md

 in the calling suite.
 It is the job of the calling pipeline to
 manage any collisions in family names between different actions.

-The consuming pipeline and/or suite, not the module's tool suite, are responsible for _building_ the required conda environment or
-Singularity container using the definitions provided by the module.
+The calling pipeline and/or suite, not the module's tool suite, are responsible for _building_ the required conda environment or Singularity container using the definitions provided by an action module.

 ## Step modules